Writing your docs

 your navigation menu sorted differently.

-A simple navigation configuration looks like this:
+A minimal navigation configuration could look like this:

 nav: - 'index.md' - 'about.md'